MESGJanie/documentation/node/README.md

 #### Stake

 The stake is a system that "punish" bad actors in the Network.
-Every Node of the Network needs to deposit a certain amount of {{ books.token }} to show their sincerity.
+Every Node of the Network needs to deposit a certain amount of {{ book.token }} to show their sincerity.
 If they behave correctly they will be able to withdraw their deposit and recover 100% of it.
 If they misbehave, for every bad behavior they had, a penalty will be applied and a part of their stake will be lost and if there is too many bad behaviors the full stake might be taken.

 #### Period of time

 In order to have the most stable network and know which Node is reliable, you need to set a period of time that you will run the service.
-If the period of time is not respected this will lead to a penalty based on the stake as described in the \[stake part\]\(\#stake\)
+If the period of time is not respected this will lead to a penalty based on the stake as described in the [stake part](#stake)